Jeholopterus: Phylogeny

 Jeholopterus was by the authors assigned to the Anurognathidae.
 An analysis by Lü Junchang in 2006 resolved its position as being the sister taxon of Batrachognathus.
 Kellner and colleagues in 2009 proposed Batrachognathinae for the clade comprising these two genera and Dendrorhynchoides.
 In 2021, a phylogenetic analysis conducted by Xuefang Wei and colleagues recovered Jeholopterus within the subfamily Anurognathinae, which is unlike the former study by Kellner and colleagues where it was recovered as closely related to Batrachognathus.
 Jeholopterus was found to have been the sister taxon to an unnamed clade formed by both Anurognathus and Vesperopterylus in Wei and colleagues' study.
 Below is a cladogram representing their phylogenetic analysis:

 Lifestyle

 Anurognathids are normally considered insectivores.
-Wang et al hypothesized that Jeholopterus, being the largest species known of the group, might also have been a piscivore, a fish-eater.
+Wang et al hypothesized that Jeholopterus, being the largest genus known of the group, might also have been a piscivore, a fish-eater.